A Basic Guide to Incubation and Chick Rearing

 This is the use of an Incubator to hatch eggs.
 Small Incubators are in regular use with many poultry keepers, the advantage being that incubation conditions are instantly available at the flick of a switch.
 It saves extra space or pens for broodies and takes little electricity to run.

-We can recommend the Brinsea Incubator range from our website, they are a British made high quality incubator and start with the small Mini Eco for just 7-10 eggs.
+We can recommend the Brinsea Incubator range, they are a British made high quality incubator and start with the small Mini Eco for just 7-10 eggs.

 Follow the manufacturer's instructions for using the incubator, especially with adding any water to create perfect humidity.
 Fertile eggs which do not hatch are frequently sticky inside as the incubation period has been too humid.
 Try and site the incubator in a place which does not vary much in average temperature.
 During the incubation process the eggs must be turned in order for the embryo to develop normally (the hen does this naturally).
 If turning by hand do so at least twice a day, mark one side of the egg with a cross so you can see whether you have turned them each time.
 When turning the eggs make sure you roll them through 180 degrees one way (not end over end) and then next time turn them back again.
 This is so that the chalazae (strings which hold the yolk stable) do not wind up, potentially damaging the embryo.
 If the incubator is an automatic turning one, turn off the mechanism 2 days before they are due to hatch, or stop turning them by hand at this time.